 For those who will prefer warmer weather, LA’s Metropolis is undoubtedly a strong candidate.
 Right next to L.A.
 Live – entertainment space, JW Marriott and Ritz-Carlton Residences – will emerge a new epicenter of life…we’re talking $6-billion real estate value worth of comprehensive and exclusive living.
 So what exactly can you expect from the biggest mixed-use project on the West Coast?

-Upon completion in 2018, Metropolis will count three residential towers offering the finest amenities available in Los Angeles, spacious contemporary residences, breathtaking views of the downtown skyline, the Pacific Ocean, and the Hollywood Hills and the city’s first “smart interiors”.
-Residents can also enjoy lushly landscaped gardens, pools and a private dog park at their doorstep.
+Upon completion in 2018, Metropolis will count three residential towers offering the finest amenities available in Los Angeles, spacious contemporary residences, breathtaking views of the downtown skyline, the Pacific Ocean, and the Hollywood Hills, and the city’s first “smart interiors”.
+Residents can also enjoy lushly landscaped gardens, pools, and a private dog park at their doorstep.
 Luxury comes at a price: studios start at $570,000 – you read right, studio, not even a 1-bedroom.

 Being so close to the Los Angeles Convention Center and Staples Center, it is no surprise that space would be made for a hotel too.
-IHG didn’t pass on such a location and is opening the glamorous Hotel Indigo Downtown Los Angeles by spring of 2017.
+IHG didn’t pass on such a location and is opening the glamorous Hotel Indigo Downtown Los Angeles by the spring of 2017.

-There will also be plenty of fine dining options, retail space and recreational areas to keep residents entertained and even attract occasional patrons to Metropolis and to the future Avenue of the Angels.
+There will also be plenty of fine dining options, retail space, and recreational areas to keep residents entertained and even attract occasional patrons to Metropolis and to the future Avenue of the Angels.

 Hudson Yards, New York City